We independently select and share the products we love—and may receive a commission if you choose to buy.

 A child with RSV might be contagious for up to four weeks, even after they stop showing symptoms.
 If you have multiple children and one has been sick, it’s a good idea to clean shared toys and have them sleep in separate rooms if possible.

 If more people were able to stay home when they are sick, RSV transmission could be lowered.
 If you’re sick and you can take time off, do it.
 It will help you recover faster and prevent the possible spread of RSV to other families.

-People love to hug and kiss babies, but when somebody is sick, it's okay to say "no thanks" to affection for your little one.
+People love to hug and kiss babies, but when somebody is sick, it’s OK to say “no thanks” to affection for your little one.

-It can be tricky to navigate in public when you're trying to protect your baby and everyone in line at the grocery store wants to squish their cheeks, so some parents are putting it in writing—adding little signs to their carts, carseats, onesies and strollers that let strangers know it's not okay to touch the little one.
+It can be tricky to navigate in public when you’re trying to protect your baby and everyone in line at the grocery store wants to squish their cheeks, so some parents are putting it in writing—adding little “do not touch” signs to their carts, carseats, onesies and strollers that let strangers know it’s not OK to touch the little one.

-Bottom line: RSV can be serious, and as we head into the holidays it's important to remember that it's okay to say no to an invitation if you're not feeling well, or to reschedule if a prospective guest tells you they've got a little cold.
-Sometimes, little colds can turn into big problems for little babies, but if we all work together we can make them safer during RSV season.
+RSV can be serious, and as we head into the holidays it’s important to remember that it’s OK to say no to an invitation if you’re not feeling well, or to reschedule if a prospective guest tells you they’ve got a little cold.
+Sometimes, little colds can turn into big problems for little babies, but if we all work together we can make everyone safer during RSV season.